utshomax/PIKU_ai_api/README.md

 <!-- LICENSE -->
 ### ⚖️License

-Distributed under the MIT License.
+Distributed under the Apache License 2.0 .
 See `LICENSE` for more information.